 Since 2019, Karen has been learning from world renowned educator in all things canine, Susan Garrett, and in early 2024 joined Susan’s DogsThat coaching team.
 Karen teaches some fun tricks, including painting, in one of DogsThat online membership programs, Wag Nation.

-In 2023, Karen qualified as a Certified Trick Dog Instructor.
-To gain this Karen had to show proven skill at training a dog (using positive reinforcement); sound knowledge of dog training technique as evaluated on exams; and demonstrate ability to communicate training techniques to students.
+In 2023, Karen qualified as a Certified Trick Dog Instructor, showing proven skill at training a dog (using positive reinforcement); sound knowledge of dog training technique as evaluated on exams; and demonstrate ability to communicate training techniques to students.

-As well as tricks, the pair have earned their Foundation, Bronze and Silver levels of the CHUK Online Good Hoopers Awards
+As well as tricks, the pair have dabbled in the sport of Hoopers, earning their Foundation, Bronze and Silver levels of the CHUK Online Good Hoopers Awards.

 Wildlife